remort/aioretry/README.md

 # aioretry
-Handy decorator to set retry policies for async callables with some handy features
+Handy decorator to set retry policies for async callables with some useful features

 # Usage examples